AdrianKusmierek/AdrianKusmierek/README.md

 ## Introduction
 Heya!
 I'm Adrian Kuśmierek and it's a pleasure to meet you!

-I come from Poland and I love biscuits ^w^
+I come from Poland and I'm happy you visted my profile.
 ## Something About Me
 I'm a self-taught "developer".
 Aka just some guy who tries to code ^^